ck3-mods/awesome-ck3/README.md

 - [CWTools](https://cwtools.github.io): a syntax analysis tool that can be used in IDE (VSCode) or some custom projects (used in Irony Mod Manager for example)
 - [PDX Unlimiter](https://github.com/crschnick/pdx_unlimiter): a save editing software for Paradox games.
 Raw CK3 save editing is supported though advanced and more fancy editing GUI tools are still to come

-## Communities

-- [Crusader Kings](https://discord.gg/ck3): Crusader Kings official Discord modding channel.
-Go to the server-roles channel and choose CK3 Modding in the [Channel Access post](https://discordapp.com/channels/616881873506795550/710484698924711976/710490306788982804)
-- [CK3 Mod Co-op](https://discord.gg/apEvxDZ): this discord is where you can recruit people for your mod, show off stuff, and ask modders for help when you need it.
-It also serves as a central hub for modding in CK3.
-You can find invite links to most large mods on it.

 ## Contribute